aakashbaheti/Merge-and-Reshape-Data-Visualization/README.md

 # Merge-and-Reshape-Data-Visualization

 This repository contains work for a problem set focused on analyzing and visualizing climate-related datasets.
-Using Python or R, the tasks involve merging and reshaping data to explore trends in atmospheric CO2, global surface temperatures, and lower troposphere temperatures.
+Using R, the tasks involve merging and reshaping data to explore trends in atmospheric CO2, global surface temperatures, and lower troposphere temperatures.
 Additionally, there is an analysis of name popularity trends over time.

 Key Objectives: